KeiferC/CyberFundamentals/week2-cryptography/notes-03-crypto-intro.md

 AKA hash functions, such algorithms are one-way as they can only encrypt information, not decrypt.
 Therefore there is no secret key.
-The function maps a variable length string of data to produce a fixed-length output in a deterministic, public, and random manner,
+The function maps a variable length string of data to produce a fixed-length output in a deterministic, public, and random manner.

+Many one-way algorithms use __salts__ to better secure their stored values.
+Salts are unique, random data that are appended to the end of a value before hashing and storing.
+Therefore, if two users store the same password, the hashed values stored would be different, as they both contain different salts.
+NEVER reuse your salts and make sure they aren't too short.

 The perfect hash faction
 - Is one-way, and thus not decryptable